La Jenelle, Oxnard, CA

 She fell afoul of The Great Pacific,

-and the ocean pushed and dumped her here
+a boat, and the ocean pushed her here

 to become a snarl.